Psychoanalytic-Electronic-Publishing/OpenPubArchive-Content-Server/README.md

 We use [SemVer](http://semver.org/) standards for versioning.
 We will use the build date as year.moday as the first two parts of the version numbers followed by a sequential differentiating number for any given day in case there are more than one builds for that day.

-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://githuhttps://github.com/Psychoanalytic-Electronic-Publishing/openpubarchive/tags).

+A changelog with more details than github can be found in CHANGELOG.MD:

 ## Authors

-See the list of [contributors](https://github.com/nrshapiro/openpubarchive/contributors) who participated in this project.
+See the list of [contributors](https://github.com/Psychoanalytic-Electronic-Publishing/openpubarchive/openpubarchive/contributors) who participated in this project.

 ## License